-The remedies available to owners of the 2018B Bonds upon an Event of Default under the Senior Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
+The remedies available to owners of the 2019 Bonds upon an Event of Default under the Senior Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
 Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Senior Indenture and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the issuance of the 2018B Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+The various legal opinions to be delivered concurrently with the issuance of the 2019 Bonds will be qualified, as to the enforceability of the various legal limitations imposed instruments. by by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.

-The FCA Announcement, changes to LIBOR determination methods or other reforms to LIBOR could increase debt service and other payment obligations under the Commission's FRNs and Swaps On July 27, 2017, the Financial Conduct Authority announced that it will no longer persuade or compel banks to submit rates for the calculation of LIBOR rates after 2021 (the "FCA Announcement").
-Many of the Commission's Swaps and FRNs (excluding the 2018B Bonds) use a LIBOR based rate as a reference rate for determining the interest rate and/or other payment obligations thereunder.
+The FCA Announcement, changes to LIBOR determination methods or other reforms to LIBOR could increase debt service and other payment obligations under the interest rate and/or other payment obligations thereunder.
 It is not possible to predict the effect of the FCA Announcement, any changes in the methods pursuant to which LIBOR rates are determined, or any other reforms to LIBOR that may be enacted, any of which may adversely affect the determination of LIBOR rates or result in the phasing out of LIBOR as a reference rate.
-Any such effects could result in a sudden or prolonged increase or decrease in reported LIBOR rates, or result in the replacement of LIBOR with other reference rates, and could significantly increase debt service payable on the Commission's FRNs (excluding the 2018B Bonds) and/or have a negative impact on the market value of the Commission's Swaps and payment obligations thereunder.
+Any such effects could result in a sudden or prolonged increase or decrease in reported LIBOR rates, or result in the replacement of LIBOR with other reference rates, and could significantly increase debt service payable on the Commission's FRNs and/or have a negative impact on the market value of the Commission's Swaps and payment obligations thereunder.